-Prime Minister Orban stated that Hungary has decided to deliver aid "directly to the churches of persecuted communities," as opposed to "the channels established earlier, which seek to assist the persecuted as best they can within the framework of international aid."
+Prime Minister Orban stated that Hungary has decided to deliver aid "directly to the churches of persecuted communities,"

 Since the appointment of State Secretary Azbej, the State Secretariat has been engaged actively in building Hungarian-American relations.
 The State Secretary addressed the In Defense of Christians Summit in October 2017, during which U.S. Vice President Mike Pence made an announcement of primary importance: namely, the U.S. would directly support persecuted religious communities in the Middle East through USAID, rather than through the UN.